lil5/goscope/README.md

 Any change to assets in the `static` folder, obviosuly building the SPA too, will require a rebuild of the `bindata.go`.
 For this you will require to have the package installed (via `go get -u github.com/shuLhan/go-bindata/...`).

-Then navigate in terminal to the root of the project and run:
+Then navigate in terminal to the root of the project and run (following commands all assume your pwd is the root of project):
 - Build the Angular app run `cd static/goscope && ng build --prod --output-hashing none --base-href /goscope/`
-- To create the bindata file: `cd goscope && go-bindata -nomemcopy  ../static/goscope/dist/...`
+- To create the bindata file: `cd ../../goscope && go-bindata -nomemcopy  ../static/goscope/dist/...`
 - Edit the `bindata.go` file in `/goscope` so that the package is `goscope` instead of `main`